Winston Saunders

-Winston Vernon Saunders CMG (3 October 1941 – 25 November 2006) was a Bahamian educator, lawyer, actor, playwright and cultural director.
+Winston Vernon Saunders, CMG (3 October 1941 – 25 November 2006) was a Bahamian educator, lawyer, actor, playwright and cultural director.

 Early life

 In his youth, Saunders attended Government High School in Nassau, Bahamas, later becoming head boy there.
-Having attended the Bahamas Teachers’ College, Saunders obtained a Bachelor of Arts (BA) in Classics from the University of London in 1964.
-Saunders taught English at St Anne's High School in Nassau from 1964 until 1968.
+Having attended the Bahamas Teachers' College, he obtained a Bachelor of Arts degree (BA) in Classics from the University of London in 1964.
+He taught English at St Anne's High School in Nassau from 1964 until 1968.

-In April 1968, Saunders married Gail North. and, in the fall of that year, returned to London to obtain a postgraduate certificate in education at the University of London.
+In April 1968, Saunders married Diane Gail North.
+In the fall of that year, he returned to London to obtain a postgraduate certificate in education at the University of London.

 Saunders served as vice-principal of RM Bailey Senior High School from 1969 to 1970.
 In 1970, he joined a law firm as an articled clerk.
-Saunders was called to the Bahamas Bar in 1974 and later became a partner in the prestigious Bahamian law firm of McKinney, Bancroft and Hughes.
+Saunders was called to the Bahamas Bar in 1974, and later became a partner in the prestigious Bahamian law firm of McKinney, Bancroft and Hughes.